-The Culinary Arts Department continues to make contributions that serve the college and our students that are aligned with the stated missions of Santa Rosa Junior College:
+The Culinary Arts Department continues to make contributions that serve the college and students that are aligned with the stated missions of Santa Rosa Junior College:

-- I. We focus on student learning by preparing students for transfer; by providing responsive career and technical education; and by improving students' foundational skills: - The Department operates a very visible and successful student-run training lab and business, The Culinary Café and Bakery.
-This lab is integrated into our program and features students in key roles of production and service, allowing them to gain experience in an ongoing business while still within the confines of curriculum and under the watchful eye of the instructors.
-The Café exposes and promotes our programs to the general public while educating our students and serving the community.
+- I. Focus on student learning by preparing students for transfer; by providing responsive career and technical education; and by improving students' foundational skills. - The Department operates a very visible and successful student-run training lab and business, The Culinary Café and Bakery.
+This lab is integrated into the program and features students in key roles of production, service, and station management allowing them to gain experience in an ongoing business while still within the confines of curriculum and under the watchful eye of instructors.
+The Café exposes and promotes our programs to the general public while providing education for the students and serving the community.
 The restaurant and bakery feature local and seasonal offerings including those from Shone Farm.
-All items offered in the Café and Bakery are produced on-site by students.
+All items offered for sale in the Café and Bakery are produced on-site by students.

 - The Department operates The Culinary Career Center connecting students, alumni and grads with over 350 northern California employers.
 In addition to employment opportunities, the Center is also a resource to individuals, businesses and non-profit organizations seeking assistance at special events parties, fundraisers and festivals.
-The culinary student participates in "experiential learning" and the community member gains a direct connection to our program and our students. - The Department participates in a number of outside events with our students including: The Taste of Sonoma, the Women's History Month Luncheon, the Sonoma County Harvest Fair, Shone Farm Fall Festival, Sonoma Harvest Wine Auction, the Steel Sommelier Challenge, and Day Under the Oaks.
+The culinary student participates in "experiential learning" and the community member gains a direct connection to our program and our students. - The Department participates in a number of outside events with the students including: The Taste of Sonoma, the Women's History Month Luncheon, the Sonoma County Harvest Fair, Shone Farm Fall Festival, Sonoma Harvest Wine Auction, the Steel Sommelier Challenge, Day Under the Oaks, and in 2015 the SRJC Wine Classic was added to the rotation.